danielfdickinson/dfd-template/README.md

 ### Acknowledgements

-Thank you to @davidsneighbor for introducing me to [pre-commit](https://pre-commit.com).
+Thank you to @davidsneighbour for introducing me to [pre-commit](https://pre-commit.com).

 -------